hanshoi/python_web_course/material/prequisities/linux.md

 1. Create folders for picture categories land, others
 1. Move pictures in their respective folders
 1. Create category folder wheels and link all wheeled pictures there
+1. Change permission for all links in wheel to be read only and only for user
+1. Change link ownership to current user and group root.

 ### Install some programs